sole/cinnabarify/README.md

 ## Using the resulting repository

-The result of a successful execution is a git repository that somehow uses hg (Mercurial) underneath via git-cinnabar.
-But to all effects and purposes, it's a git repository, which means you do not need to learn hg, and can keep using the same workflow you already know about.
+The result of a successful execution is a git repository that somehow uses hg (Mercurial) underneath via `git-cinnabar`.
+But to all effects and purposes, it's a `git` repository, which means you do not need to learn `hg`, and can keep using the same workflow you already know about.

-Since not everyone is a born-git-expert, I'm going to list a few of the common actions that you might want to do on a day to day basis:
+Since not everyone is a born-git-expert, I'm going to describe how to perform the most common tasks that you might need as a Firefox developer:

 ### Updating from `upstream` (getting latest changes from `mozilla-central`):